Skip to content

 Plates of food

-Serve food to the public at fairs, farmers markets, pop-ups, and other local events.
+Serve food to the public at fairs, farmers markets, local events, and pop-ups on a temporary basis.

 What is Temporary Food Service?

-All operations selling food to the public in Alaska must be permitted prior to operating, unless they qualify for an exemption, such as cottage food.
+All operations selling food to the public in Alaska must be permitted prior to operating, unless they qualify for an exemption or are operating under Alaska's homemade food rule.

 The Alaska Food Code defines an operation as temporary food service if the operation is selling food to the public and meets one of the following criteria:

-• The food service operates at one location in conjuction with a single event for no more than 21 consecutive days; or
+• The food service operates at one location in conjunction with a single event for no more than 21 consecutive days; or

 • The food service operates at the same location no more than two days in any week and over the course of 120 days or less.